yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/_index.md

 showRightNav: true
 ---

 xCluster replication is an asynchronous replication feature in YugabyteDB that allows you to replicate data between independent YugabyteDB universes.
-You can set up [unidirectional (master-follower)](../../../develop/build-global-apps/active-active-single-master/) or [bidirectional (multi-master)](../../../develop/build-global-apps/active-active-multi-master/) replication between two data centers.
+You can set up unidirectional (master-follower) or bidirectional (multi-master) replication between two data centers:

-Replication takes place between two universes:

 - Source - contains the original data that is subject to replication.
 - Target - recipient of the replicated data.